PinguimAlfaro/PinguimAlfaro/README.md

-# 👋🏻 NICE TO MEET YOU!
+# 👋🏻 Nice to meet you!
 # LUCAS PEREIRA ALFARO
 ## 🙋🏻‍♂️ ABOUT ME
 - 18 Years old